Book the first Manchester AO Arena tickets on Virgin Points

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.

 Virgin Red, the new company which oversees your Virgin Flying Club points, has bought a suite at the AO Arena in Manchester.
-This is a similar arrangement to the one which Marriott has at the O2 Arena in London.
+This is a similar arrangement to the one which Marriott has at The O2 arena in London.

-(Virgin Atlantic and Delta Air Lines jointly have their own suite at the O2, but oddly it is never used for the benefit of the frequent flyer scheme.)
+(Virgin Atlantic and Delta Air Lines jointly have their own suite at The O2, but oddly it is never used for the benefit of the frequent flyer scheme.)

 The first concerts are now bookable.
 The pricing looks high.
 Marriott takes a big loss on its box – as it does with many of its other ‘Moments’ redemptions – because it believes it gives a halo effect to the Bonvoy programme.
 Virgin Red doesn’t seem to take the same view.